OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

 If you have modified configuration files lets's use onecfg to automate the configuration file upgrades.

-Before upgrading OpenNebula, you need to ensure that state of Onecfg configuration module is clean without any pending migrations from past or outdated configurations.
+Before upgrading OpenNebula, you need to ensure that configuration state is clean without any pending migrations from past or outdated configurations.
 Run ``onecfg status`` to check the configuration state.

 Clean state might look like: